Restoring Fire to Native Landscapes

-A longleaf pine forest is one of the most endangered systems in North America; only 2 percent of a once-magnificent southeastern United States forest remains.
+A longleaf pine forest is one of the most endangered systems in North America; only two percent of a once-magnificent southeastern United States forest remains.
 Prescribed fire keeps the system alive.

-- Training: The Conservancy employs the best trainers to groom fire leaders, using classroom work and field experience to lead federal fire courses, as well as fire training for private landowners.
+- Training: The Conservancy employs the best trainers to groom and mentor fire leaders, using classroom work and field experience to lead federal fire courses, as well as fire training for private landowners.

 - Education: Some Florida residents–especially newcomers–are unaware of the natural role that fire has played in this state, or they may be concerned about smoke.
-The Conservancy gives public presentations and informs the media.
+TNC gives public presentations and informs the media on these issues.

 Partnerships are critical to success

-The Nature Conservancy is the only nonprofit organization that is a National Wildfire Coordinating Group partner, able to collaborate on controlled burns with federal, state and local agencies.
-The Conservancy also cooperates with other groups in Florida and the Caribbean.
+TNC is one of only a few nonprofit organizations that adheres to National Wildfire Coordinating Group fire qualifications, allowing our fire crews to collaborate on controlled burns with federal, state and local agencies.
+TNC also cooperates with other groups in Florida and the Caribbean.